 In addition to driving growth in our core research markets, we have been investing to create new products to address what we believe is a long term growth opportunity in the emerging field of regenerative medicine.
 Regenerative medicine is using stem cells to repair damaged organs and to grow organs outside the body for transplant.
 The U.S. Department of Health and Human Services has projected that the U.S. market for regenerative medicine may be \$100 billion in the coming years.
 The government's estimate appears to include the value of all regenerative medicine protocols and therapies, including potential cost savings versus current methodologies.

 Our strategy is not to become a therapeutics company but instead to provide tools to researchers and clinicians in the field of regenerative medicine.
-These new tools currently fall into two main categories: bioreactors for growing tissue and organs outside the body; and injectors for stem cell therapy.
+These new tools currently fall into two main categories: bioreactors and synthetic scaffolds for growing tissue and organs outside the body; and injectors for stem cell therapy.
 These new tools we are creating are being built on our existing technologies-such as our market leading Harvard Apparatus precision syringe pumps and market leading Hugo-Sachs isolated organ systems.

-Our strategy in regenerative medicine is to create devices in collaboration with leading surgeons, not to discover pharmaceuticals, as creating devices like the "InBreath" bioreactor reduces risk compared to trying to discover new drugs; build these devices using our existing technologies and brands as this reduces the investment needed to get to market, and develop devices with significant disposable components as this is clinically safer and will also allow us to participate on a per-procedure basis following the sale of an instrument.
+Our strategy in our RMD business is to (i) create devices in collaboration with leading surgeons, researchers and clinicians, (ii) build these devices using our existing technologies and brands in an effort to reduce the investment needed to get the devices to market, and (iii) develop devices with significant medical value to allow us to participate on a per-procedure basis.